cidrblock/td4a/README.md

 ### Usage

-The interface is browser based and has been testing using Chrome.
+The interface is browser based and has been tested using Chrome.
 If your browser did not automatically open when TD4A was started, you can visit http://127.0.0.1:5000 to see the interface.

 The UI is broken into three sections: